Zy0d0x0/zy0d0x0.github.io/Rooting HIROYASU HI-B8 Zello PoC FM Walkie Talkie.md

 to continue the proccess of patching the bootloader.

-Please note this cannot be completed from a factory device until you have navigated to the phone dial pad, then entering the follow sequence ```*#13579*#``` upon completed it should flash up at the bottom as displayed in the below image.
+Please note this cannot be completed from a factory device until you have navigated to the phone dial pad, then entering the follow sequence ```*#13579*#``` upon completion it should flash up at the bottom as displayed in the image below.

 ![](apps_install.png)

-If you have done this prior you may have just reverted the settings for this, which is not a problem as it works like a swich by using the key codes you can enable or disable app installation access.
+If you have done this prior you may have just reverted the settings for this, which is not a problem as it works like a switch by using the key codes you can enable or disable app installation access.
 Although if this process is not completed Installing Magisk Will Fail.

 Upon completion of unlocking the app installation procces we then need to download the patched Magisk [APK file](https://github.com/topjohnwu/Magisk/releases/tag/v28.1)

-Once Magisk app is downloaded a few more settings settings need to take place before proceeding the rest of the steps such as enabling OEM unlocking and USB Debugging.
-This will allow us to then send files and perform other tasks via commandline "adb" on the radio.
+Once Magisk app is downloaded a few more settings settings need to be set before continuing with the rest of the steps, such as enabling OEM unlocking and USB Debugging.
+When installed Magisk will allow us to send files to the radio and perform other tasks via commandline "adb" on the radio.

 This can be be achived by proceeding with the following on the radio its self.